Bill Galvano

 William Saint Galvano (born April 16, 1966) is an American Republican politician from Florida.
-He represented parts of Bradenton area in the Florida Senate from 2012 to 2020 and in the Florida House of Representatives from 2002 to 2010.
+He represented Manatee County and part of Hillsborough County in the Florida Senate from 2012 to 2020 and in the Florida House of Representatives from 2002 to 2010.
 He served as President of the Senate in his last two years in office.

 History

 Galvano was born in Liberty, New York, and moved to the state of Florida in 1969, where he was a student at Sebring High School.
 He then attended Manatee Community College, where he received his associate degree in 1986, and then the University of Florida, graduated with his bachelor's degree in political science in 1989.
 Following graduation, Galvano attended the University of Miami School of Law, and was awarded his Juris Doctor in 1992.
 After working in private practice for several years as an associate attorney, he became a partner at Grimes Hawkins Gladfelter & Galvano, a law firm in Bradenton.